hpcleuven/iRODS-User-Training/04_HPC_to_DATA_Handson_User-Training.md

 # DATA to HPC: integrate iRODS in batch job scripts

 *Prerequisites:*
-*-A vsc-account and acces to the Tier-1 infrastructure of KU Leuven*
+*-A vsc-account and acces to the Tier-1 or Tier-2 infrastructure of KU Leuven*
-*-Permission to submit jobs on the Tier-1 system*
+*-Permission to submit jobs on the Tier-1 or Tier-2 system*
 *-Knowledge on how to use the HPC infrastructure*
 *-Basic knowledge of command line (Bash) and shell scripting*